DahmanCode/git-test/README.md

-# Git Tutorial
+# Git Commands

-I learned some important tools in this repository. first one is
+I learned some important commands in this repository. first one is
 ```git
 $ git init